 The general common law elements of a contract include agreement, consideration, capacity, and legality.
 Agreement, or mutual assent, may be written, verbal, or implied.
-Consideration includes anything of value, including forbearance from a future action.
+Consideration can be anything of value, including forbearance from a future action.
 Contractual capacity is the ability to enter a binding contract.
 To have capacity, one must be of sound mind and have reached the age of majority (usually 18 in the US).
-If one party to a contract lacks contractual capacity, the contract is only enforceable by this party.
+If one party to a contract lacks contractual capacity, the contract is only enforceable by the other party.
 Finally, contracts that are illegal or counter to public policy will not be legally enforceable.

 Requirements of ASC 606

-In addition to being legally enforceable, a contract must meet the criteria from ASC 606-10-25-1 to be within the scope of ASC 606.
-These additional required elements ensure implementation of the 5-step model is possible and appropriate.
+In addition to being legally enforceable, a contract must meet the criteria from ASC 606-10-25-1 to satisfy the first step of ASC 606.
+These additional criteria ensure implementation of the 5-step model is possible and appropriate.
 These criteria are as follows:

 - The parties to the contract have approved the contract and are committed to perform.
-For a contract to be enforceable an agreement must be reached, so contracts that are enforceable will meet the first part of this requirement.
-However, in addition to being approved, the parties must be committed to performing the contract.
+After both parties have reached an agreement, they must also be committed to performing their obligations in the contract.
 This assessment should be made at the level of the contract.
 A contract can still be identified if a party is substantially committed to the contract yet is not committed to a component, or performance obligation, within the contract.
 In determining whether the other party is committed to perform, an entity should consider all relevant factors, such as termination clauses in the contract, historical experience with similar customers, and the customer’s ability to perform.
 An agreement that is wholly unperformed and has no termination penalties should not be considered a contract until one party begins performance.

 - The entity can identify the payment terms for the goods or services to be transferred.
 An entity must be able to identify the payment terms to be able to calculate the transaction price (step 3).
-Agreements with variable consideration can still be considered contracts because ASC 606 provides guidance for allocating variable consideration.
-This requirement can be met if the scope of the work has been approved and the entity expects the price to be approved.
+However, agreements with variable consideration can still be considered contracts and ASC 606 provides guidance for allocating variable consideration.
+This requirement can also be met if the scope of the work has been approved and the entity expects the price to be approved.
 In this circumstance, change orders and/or the final determination of the price should be accounted for as contract modifications.

 - The contract has commercial substance.
 This requirement is designed to prevent entities from exaggerating revenue by transferring goods or services back and forth to each other.
 A contract has commercial substance if an entity expects the likelihood, the timing, or quantity of cash received to change because of the contract.
 Contracts lacking commercial substance are not accounted for under ASC 606, regardless of whether they are monetary or nonmonetary exchanges.

-- It is probable that the entity will collect the consideration to which it will be entitled.
-In US GAAP, probable is defined as “likely to occur.“ This is one area of divergence from IFRS, where the same term is defined as “more likely than not.”
-For more details related to this difference see RevenueHub’s comment letter to the FASB.
+- It is probable that the entity will collect substantially all of the consideration to which it will be entitled.
+In US GAAP, probable is defined as “likely to occur.”
+This is one area of divergence from IFRS, where the same term is defined as “more likely than not.”
 To make this assessment, the entity should consider the financial capacity and intent of its customer.
 The seller must determine the transaction price, including any price concessions, before assessing collectibility.
-This requirement for identifying the contract is addressed in the article Collectibility.

 For a contract that does not meet the requirements of ASC 606-10-25-1, the entity should continue to reassess the agreement until these requirements are met.
+The company does not have to wait until payment is received to recognize revenue, but rather should continually assess all the requirements mentioned above until there are met.
 Payments received before the criteria are met should be recognized as a liability.
-ASC 606-10-25-7 provides the following two events that trigger revenue recognition if a contract never meets the criteria for a contract:
+ASC 606-10-25-7 provides the following three events, any one of which can trigger revenue recognition even if a contract never meets the criteria for a contract: